metablaster/WindowsFirewallRuleset/Readme/LegacySupport.md

-# This document describes how to make use of this project on older Windows systems
+# How to make use of this project on older Windows systems

 **First, note that Home versions of Windows do not have GPO (Local Group Policy), therefore not possible to make use of this project.**